 Many people have inspirations and ideas (such as writing a book, opening a spiritual center/store, developing a healing practice or retreat center), only to often find themselves confused or frustrated if/when these visions do not manifest.
 Or, if they do manifest, they often end up unsuccessful.
 What could be more heart-breaking?
 After all, here you are, following what you believe is “Divine Guidance” and possibly numerous undeniable synchronicities and yet the outcome seems less than divine.
 You are not alone in this.
 Many students on the path have been through the same thing—even the most successful of us.
 Of course there are those of us who are worn down by such experiences—even to the point of “giving up” or “losing faith.”

 So, why does this happen?
 Why would God (or our higher self) create seemingly inspired events only to allow them to “die on the vine” leaving us confused and frustrated?
-Some people (including teachers, authors, and even religions) would tell you that such experiences are God’s way of “testing” you or teaching you some kind of lesson—perhaps in patience.
+Some people (including teachers, authors, and even religions) would tell us that such experiences are God’s way of “testing” us or teaching us some kind of lesson—perhaps a lesson in patience.
 For this to be true, it would mean that there is a God up in the sky who decided that the best way to teach Its children to love and trust Him (and each other) would be to give them something that opens their hearts to hope and faith, only to then crush them before this opening reaches fruition.
 This is not the God of Love nor of Christ Consciousness.

 The real source of the problem is this.
 There are two voices in our mind—both trying to guide us—God and the ego.
-This doesn’t mean, however, that God gives you Guidance only for something “good” (like winning the lottery) while the ego gives guidance for only something “bad” (like financial ruin).
+This doesn’t mean, however, that God gives us Guidance only for something “good” (like winning the lottery) while the ego gives guidance for only something “bad” (like financial ruin).
 This would be way too simple and obvious.
 Instead, both voices exist in each and every thought, idea, and project.
 When we make a good, healthy decision, the ego is still there trying to find ways to spoil the moment.
-And even when we’ve made really poor, unhealthy choices, Spirit is always there with us asking us to “choose again.”
-Both are always present but there are two goals and distinctions between them: God’s Voice, directs us toward “inner” things, such as positive feelings (love, peace, etc.) and learning ways to grow into our, true, higher self.
-The ego, on the other hand, directs us toward “outer” things, such as negative emotions (anger, hurt, etc.) and trying to get us to give up and lose hope.
+And even when we’ve made really poor, unhealthy choices, Spirit is always there with us asking us to learn, heal, and discover how we may allow God’s greater Will and Good for us.
+Both are always present but there are two goals and distinctions between them: God’s Voice, directing us towards “inner” things, such as positive feelings (love, peace, etc.) and learning ways to grow into our, true, higher self.
+The ego, on the other hand, directs us towards “outer” things, such as negative emotions (anger, hurt, etc.) and trying to get us to give up and lose hope.

-The first thing we must do to revitalize our dreams and hopes is to release those that no longer have enough energy left in them to be resuscitated, as well as recognizing and releasing those that we will probably not attain or manifest.
-This might include a relationship, a book project, a better home, a new career, and so forth.
+The first thing we must do to revitalize our dreams, hopes, projects, and even relationships is to release those that no longer have enough energy left in them to be resuscitated, as well as recognizing and releasing those that we will probably not attain or manifest.

-Once we’ve bid “farewell,” to the hopes and dreams that once drained our energy and/or left us unfulfilled, we should prepare to become the clearest, highest, and most divinely guided channel to new inspiration.
-Through using prayer and meditation to receive new inspirations we will have a greater chance of manifesting new, higher and healthier hopes and dreams based on Divine Inspiration.
+Once we’ve bid “farewell,” to the hopes and dreams that once drained our energy and/or left us unfulfilled, we should prepare to become the clearest, highest, and most divinely guided channel in order to bring into manifestation our new inspirations.
+Through using prayer and meditation to receive new inspirations we will have a greater chance of manifesting new, higher and healthier hopes and dreams based—this time—on Divine Inspiration.
 Also, as we live a life that is in alignment with the new visions we seek to receive, we learn to focus our time and energy only on hopes and dreams that are healthy and inspired.
-Therefore, our newly inspired hopes and dreams, as well as their manifestations, carry the inner and outer feel of being co-created between us and God.
+Therefore, our newly inspired hopes and dreams, as well as their manifestations, carry the inner and outer feeling of fulfilling our true purpose of being co-creators with God.